Bulk-boundary correspondence for interacting Floquet systems in two dimensions: Single-particle systems

 \subsection{Relation to current}

-In this section, we will show how to express the bulk invariant $M(\{U(t)\})$ in terms of current -- a more familiar physical quantity.
-We will do this in two different ways.
-First, we will show how to write $M(\{U(t)\})$ in terms of circulating bulk currents, which are related to the quantized orbital magnetization density described in Ref.~\onlinecite{magnetization}.
-Second, we will relate $M(\{U(t)\})$ to the quantized current that flows between a fully filled region and an empty region in a non-interacting fermion system, which was also described in Ref.~\onlinecite{magnetization}.
+In this section, we relate the bulk invariant $M(\{U(t)\})$ to the current -- a more familiar physical quantity.
+We do this in two different ways.
+First, we express $M(\{U(t)\})$ in terms of circulating bulk currents, which are related to the quantized orbital magnetization density described in Ref.~\onlinecite{magnetization}.
+Second, we relate $M(\{U(t)\})$ to the quantized current that flows between a fully filled region and an empty region in a non-interacting fermion system, which was also described in Ref.~\onlinecite{magnetization}.

 We begin by deriving the circulating current formula.
 Our derivation starts with the non-overlapping formula for $M(\{U(t)\})$, given in Eq.~(\ref{nonoverlap}).
 This formula consists of a sum of six terms of the form $\Omega^{K}_{I,J}(\{U(t)\})$.
-To rewrite this expression in terms of expectation values of currents, we first expand out the expression for $\Omega^K_{I,J}(\{U(t)\})$ given in (\ref{magnonint}).
-When $I,J,$ and $K$ are non-overlapping, we can expand each of these terms as
+Using the explicit formula for $\Omega^{K}_{I,J}(\{U(t)\})$ (\ref{magnonint}), together with the fact that $I, J, K$ are non-overlapping, we can expand each of these terms as

 Recall that, according to the standard definition of the current operator, the (Heisenberg-evolved) current operator from site $k$ to $i$ is given by

 Comparing this definition with (\ref{omegaijksp}) we see that